London › Elizabeth Line Hotels

 1. Paddington: Best for Heathrow Arrivals and Rail Connections

-Paddington is the most practical Elizabeth Line base for many travelers arriving from Heathrow.
-It is also excellent for onward rail trips to places like Bath, Oxford, and Windsor.
+Paddington is the most practical Elizabeth Line base for many Heathrow arrivals.
+It is also useful for onward rail trips to Bath, Oxford, Windsor, the Cotswolds, and the West of England.

 Recommended Hotels